 Petar Kodzas was a prize winner in the Orpheus Competition, and in National Music Competitions in Yugoslavia (1988).
 He was a semi-finalist in the Naumburg Competition (1996).
 As a clinician, he has presented for American String Teachers Association, Guitar Foundation of America, College Music Society, and New York State School Music Association Conference.

 He has presented concerts, master-classes and adjudicated competitions at the Guitar Foundation of America Festival and Competition, Ithaca Winter Guitar Fest, Eastman Guitar Fest, Rantucci International Guitar Festival and Competition, Alexandria Guitar Festival, Guitarart Festival (Belgrade, Serbia) and Summer Guitarart Festival (Herceg-Novi, Montenegro).
 Petar is a member of the Executive Board of the Guitar Foundation of America.
+In 2013 he was honored with a Jack L. Frank Award for Excellence in Teaching, and as of 2014 will be directing Music Horizons, a residential summer program for advanced high-school students.
 Starting in 2014 he was named Director of the Eastman Immersion, a gap year program for musicians.